Sandown

-Sandown is a seaside resort and civil parish on the south-east coast of the Isle of Wight, England.
+Sandown is a seaside resort town and civil parish on the south-east coast of the Isle of Wight, England.
 The neighbouring resort of Shanklin and the settlement of Lake are sited just to the south of the town.
-Sandown has a population of 11,654 according to the 2021 Census, and the three Sandown Bay settlements form a built-up area of more than 20,000 inhabitants.
-Sandown is the Bay's northernmost town, with its easily accessible, sandy beaches running continuously from the cliffs below Battery Gardens in the south to Yaverland in the north.
+Sandown has a population of 7,125 according to the 2021 census, and the three Sandown Bay settlements (the others being Lake and Shanklin) form a built-up area of more than 20,000 inhabitants.
+Sandown is the bay's northernmost town, with its easily accessible, sandy beaches running continuously from the cliffs below Battery Gardens in the south to Yaverland in the north.

 History

 There is some evidence for a pre-Roman settlement in the area.
 During the Roman period, it was a site of salt production.

 The name Sandown derives from the Old English sandhām meaning 'sandy village' or possibly from sandhamm meaning 'sandy hemmed-in land'.

+During the medieval times, Sandown was known as Northsandham ('north Sandown'), with the village of Lake being known as Southsandham ('south Sandown').

 Before the 19th century, Sandown was on the map chiefly for its military significance, with the Bay's beaches feared to offer easy landing spots for invaders from the Continent.

 It is the site of the lost Sandown Castle.
 While undergoing construction in 1545, the fortification was attacked during the French invasion of the Isle of Wight when invaders fought their way over Culver Down from Whitecliff Bay before being repelled.
 The castle was built into the sea, prone to erosion and demolished fewer than a hundred years after it was built.
 In 1631, the castle was replaced by Sandham Fort, built further inland.
 In 1781, the fort's complement consisted of a master gunner and over twenty soldiers.
 Sandham Fort was demolished in the second half of the 19th century and is now the site of Sandham Gardens.